About Us

 School Profile

-Established in 1995, Le Page is an attractive school on a vast property comprising green fields, adventure playgrounds and ball courts.
+School Established in 1995, Le Page is an attractive school on a vast property comprising green fields, adventure playgrounds and ball courts.
 Adjacent to the school is a football oval, netball courts and parkland.
-Located in Argus Street, Le Page is the hub of extra-curricular and sporting activities in Cheltenham.
+Located in Argus Street, Le Page Park is the hub of extra-curricular and sporting activities in Cheltenham.
 Weeknights and weekends are a buzz with several associations coming together for sporting competitions.
-Our school grounds and facilities are open for local residents to enjoy out of school hours.
-The hall hosts martial arts, yoga and other community group activities, whilst the music room provides a base for our local and talented orchestra.
-The evening Spanish program caters for students of Spanish Nationals.
-The Born to Soar Gifted and Talented program attracts students from across the South Eastern suburbs.
+Out of school hours, the school facilities are home to Spanish courses, martial arts, and orchestra workshops.
+Le Page Primary School is the home of the Gould League, an environmental education group.
+A section of the main building boasts environmentally themed rooms and exploration spaces where students learn about sustainability and recycling.

-In 2017, newly appointed principal George Danson came with a new vision and mission.
+In 2017, newly appointed principal came with a new vision and mission.
 The school was relaunched and instantly captured the interest of local families.
 Le Page Primary has begun a new and exciting journey.
-A small school, with a country-school feel, is destined for statewide recognition.
+A small school, with a country-school feel, is destined for state-wide recognition.
 With a new and inspirational leader, and a new dynamic staff, it is projected Le Page Primary School will experience exponential growth and lead the way in educational excellence.

 Staff